Kemal-byte/Pomodoro/readme.md

 ## Problem and solution section

 - On the login modal, I can't focus on the don't have an account text using tab index
 - When the user plays with the timer, it triggers popup on 0.
-It should only be populated during focus sessions.
+It should only be populated after focus sessions.

 - When I was hovering over the position:fixed elements it didn't let me scroll, Solution was to add a new css property to position fixed elements, which is pointerEvents: "none"